pyrocko/pyrocko/doc/source/topics/pyrocko-gf.rst

 Introduction
 ------------

-Many seismological methods require Green’s functions in dependence of combinations of source and receiver coordinates.
-Examples range from synthetic seismogram calculation over source imaging techniques to source inversion methods.
-Calculation of Green’s functions is a computationally expensive operation and it can be of advantage to calculate them in advance.
-The same Green’s function traces can then be reused many times as required in a typical application.
+Many seismological methods make use of numerically calculated Green’s functions (GFs).
+Often these are required for a vast number of combinations of source and receiver coordinates, e.g. when computing synthetic seismograms in seismic source inversions.
+Calculation of the GFs is a computationally expensive operation and it can be of advantage to calculate them in advance.
+The same GF traces can then be reused many times as required in a typical application.

-To efficiently reuse Green's functions across different applications, they must be stored in a common format.
-Like this, they can also be passed to fellow researchers, allowing them to focus on their own application rather than spending days of work to get their Green’s function setup ready.
+To efficiently reuse GFs across different applications, they must be stored in a common format.
+In such a form, they can also be passed to fellow researchers.

-Furthermore, it is useful to store associated meta information, like e.g. travel time tables for seismic phases and the earth model used, together with the Green’s function in order to have a complete and consistent framework to play with.
+Furthermore, it is useful to store associated meta information, like e.g. travel time tables for seismic phases and the earth model used, together with the GF in order to have a complete and consistent framework to play with.

 .. figure :: /static/software_architecture.svg
     :align: center